As COVID-19 runs its course, it now appears certain that we will enter an economic recession.

 However, getting to profitability will probably mean that you have to hire and build slowly.

-If you raised money from venture investors, then you are likely in a big market that can support a massive outcome.
-While you focus on profitability, it is almost certain that a venture backed competitor will invest more aggressively.
-If they are competent, they will generate compounding momentum such as brand recognition and network effects.
-And if this competitor survives the recession, they will end up significantly further ahead.
+If you raised money from investors, you are likely in a big market that can support a massive outcome.
+While you focus on profitability, it's almost certain that a VC backed competitor will invest more aggressively.
+If they're competent, they will generate compounding momentum like brand recognition and network effects.
+And if they survive the recession, they will end up further ahead.